Querz/mcaselector/README.md

 ---
 ## Usage
 ### Navigation
 Executing the tool, it shows an empty window with a chunk and a region grid.
 To actually show a world, open a folder containing Minecraft Anvil (\*.mca) files.
-The tool will then render a top-down view of this world that you can zoom into and zoom out of by scrolling up and down and that you can move around using the middle mouse button (```Cmd```+```LMB``` on Mac OS).
+The tool will then render a top-down view of this world that you can zoom into and zoom out of by scrolling up and down and that you can move around using the middle mouse button (```Cmd+LMB``` on Mac OS).

 Zooming out far enough disables the selection of single chunks but lets you select entire regions.